hiroki-repo/TICPMPlayer/README.md

 2, Download "generatedimg.zip" and unzip it to "generatedimg" folder or directory.

-3, Transfer them("CPMRUN.8xp" and "CPM0XXXX.8xv") to your TI-84 Plus CE.
+3, Transfer them("CPMRUN.8xp" and "CPM0XXXX.8xv" in "generatedimg" folder or directory) to your TI-84 Plus CE.

 4, Execute a program named "CPMRUN" from prgm or arTIfiCE menu.